 IJhorst tables are available in 3 sizes:

 Medium Ø50 * H43 cm

 The wire frames are powder coated in a matt black color.
-The wooden top has a layer of American walnut veneer or a laminate (matt black, matt grey or matt ruby red color).
+The wooden top is available with 3 laminates; matt black, matt grey or matt ruby red color.

 Another version with American walnut veneer is also available.
 Please contact us for a quote.